osjomike/Keva-et-al.-2025-NC/README.md

 Remember to install JAGS as well

 # Jags objects
-Jags objects are not stored in this repository as they are too large files (200MB each) One can retreive them by running the MixSIAR script.
+Jags objects are not stored in this repository as they are too large files (200MB each) One can retreive them from releases linked to this repository, just copy the large .rds objects to the model folders.
+OR running the MixSIAR code.